 The Academy's after-school and enrichment opportunities provide barrier-free, no-cost programs for all grade levels to further youth development in academic, leadership, physical, and social-emotional areas.
 The Academy established a student leadership and student government program for grades 3-12 to create a positive culture for students.
-In addition to student leadership offerings, the Academy also provides robots, dance clubs and drone teams outside of the interscholastic sports offered.
+In addition to student leadership offerings, the Academy also provides robotics, dance clubs and other enrichment activities outside of the interscholastic sports offered.